 I’ve come across an interesting thing lately.
 We know that in this age of data mining and personalized browsing, that Google and Facebook are in a war to figure out who can provide the most creepily prescient suggestions in their advertisements.
 I know, it’s all about machine learning, my habits, blah blah.
 But sometimes I’m convinced they put something in front of me, just to get my goat.
 Recently, they put this headline in front of me:

 To be fair, it’s not so much recently as it is consistent.
-For weeks I’ve been seeing this and similar messages.
+For weeks I’ve seen this and similar messages.
 Here’s the formula.
-Slick, attractive, preppy, urban, and obviously successful professional profile sharing the key to earning $95k (insert a ridiculous #) per month.
-The secret, price your product at 3 times your rate and watch the clients pour in.
+Slick, attractive, preppy, urban, and obviously successful professional profile is sharing the key to earning $95k (insert a ridiculous #) per month.
+The secret, price your product at three times your rate and watch the clients pour in.

 “Dear Core Values Consulting, I’ve been saving in my piggy bank, please take my cash…”

 In actuality, the formula isn’t without a nugget of truth.
 Your customers and your price strategy are related.
 If you price your materials at $20k, you’re probably looking for enterprise level clients.
 Presumably, you have the capabilities to deliver or to capabilities to get to the point where you can deliver that level of service.
 From the opposite perspective, pricing your product low is going to attract clients who are looking for the lower price points.